craft-snippets/Craft-static-file-manager/README.md

 ## JSON endpoint

 Plugin exposes endpoint that returns asset list in JSON format.
 The list consists of two arrays - array with key `css` contains CSS files and array with key `js` contains Javascript files.
 Only files present on the filesystem are listed, so these from external servers are omitted from this list.
-List is available under `[website url]/actions/static-file-manager` URL.
+List is available under `[website url]/actions/static-file-manager` URL, but you first need to enable it using `exposeJsonList` config setting.

 Here's an example gulp task that loads list of Javascript files from endpoint and minifies them into one file.
 This config assumes that you use xampp and your project lives in `htdocs` directory.